czaninadrienne/LBYCPD2/README.md

 ###### Environment setup for the project to run (step-by-step procedures or commands)
 -Have Android Studio installed
--create a project with an SDF of API 19
+-create a project with an SDK of API 19
 -transfer the files in the src folder to the project -change the name of the package if necessary
 -run through an Android emulator that supports API 19 at bare minimum